woodwardmatt/hashgraph-tools/README.md

 ## Assumptions
 The following assumptions are awaiting confirmation:
-- Multiple NFTs held in an account will not be affected by a key change (awaiting input from an Hedera Developer Advocate)
+- Multiple NFTs held in an account will not be affected by a key change (input from Hedera Developer Advocates / Engineers suggests this will be fine)

 ## Improvements
 The following improvements could be included in future: